Standards of Learning (SOL) & Testing

 Innovation in Student Assessment

 The Virginia Department of Education is a national leader in the use of technology to develop and administer the Standards of Learning (SOL) tests.
 Virginia’s school divisions have been administering online tests to students for over a decade.
 The current online tests for mathematics, science, reading, and writing contain technology-enhanced items (TEI).
+Online history tests will contain field-test TEI (that do not count towards a student’s score) beginning in spring 2016.
 Technology-enhanced Items require students to indicate their responses in ways other than a multiple-choice format.
 As part of the continuing effort to provide students with the best possible testing experience, Virginia is adding Computer Adaptive Testing (CAT) to the Virginia Standards of Learning Assessment Program.

 A computer adaptive test (CAT) is an assessment that is customized for every student based on how the student responds to the test questions.
-In 2014-2015, most students taking the grade 6 mathematics test will be administered a computer adaptive version of the Standards of Learning (SOL) test.
+In 2014-2015, most students who took the grade 6 mathematics test were administered a computer adaptive version of the Standards of Learning (SOL) test.
+In 2015-2016, most students taking the grades 6, 7, and 8 mathematics tests will be administered a computer adaptive version of the SOL test.
 Watch the videos to learn how computer adaptive testing provides students with a customized assessment experience.

 |A Guide to Computer Adaptive Testing – This video explains the basic principle for how computer adaptive testing works.||Computer Adaptive Testing in Virginia – This video provides information about computer adaptive testing in Virginia.|